 24. What are the 3 of the most common parenteral routes?

-29. What is the normal range of pH for our body?
+29. What is the goal of secreting more H+?

-30. What are the common buffers the body uses as a
+30. What are the common buffers of the body?

-HCO3- in extracellular volume, proteins, hemoglobin, and phosphates in cells, phosphates, ammonia in urine.
+HCO3- in extracellular volume, proteins, hemoglobin, and phosphates in cells.

 33. What is the largest single component of the body that is essential for all body tissues?